dhuang135/imputation/README.md

 Functions:
 1) KNNimpute: applies K-Nearest Neighbors to impute missing values.
 Works with both categorical and numeric data.
 Still refining the methodology and edge cases.
+2) RegImpute: applied regression techniques to impute missing values.
+Works with both categorical and numeric data.
+Still refining the methodology and edge cases.